ModelEarth/Mapping-global-ghg-emissions/README.md

 ## Run Python 3.10 with pyenv

 To install requirements.txt above, you may need Python 3.10.
-Check your version using `python --version`.
-You can run pyenv to toggle your python versions.
-[About pyenv](https://model.earth/io/coders/python/).
+Check your version using `python -V`.
+You can run pyenv to toggle your python versions. ([About pyenv](https://model.earth/io/coders/python/))

 To run Python 3.10, right-click your local repo and open a terminal.
 (You can skip this first step if you've already installed 3.10)